Jeffrey Schwarz: Career

 Schwarz has served as producer, co-producer, and executive producer on Ron Nyswaner's She's the Best Thing In It, Michael Stabile's Seed Money: The Chuck Holmes Story, Elijah Drenner's That Guy Dick Miller, and Rob Epstein and Jeffrey Friedman's And the Oscar Goes To.
 He was also consulting producer on Lisa Dapolito and CNN Films' Love, Gilda, which premiered at the 2018 Tribeca Film Festival, as well as Jennifer Kroot's The Untold Tales of Armistead Maupin.

 Upcoming projects

 Currently in development is a feature documentary film Goddess: The Fall and Rise of Showgirls about the making of Paul Verhoeven's "misunderstood masterpiece" Showgirls.

 Personal life

-Schwarz is a member of the LGBT community.
+Schwarz is gay.
 In June 2015 San Francisco's Frameline Film Festival presented Jeffrey with The Frameline Award which is designed to honor those who have made a major contribution to LGBT representation in film, television, or the media arts.